 The garden, the fieldhouse and the Neighbourhood Food Network Coordinator, are projects of Little Mountain Neighbourhood House.
 Over the past few years, we hosted conversations with community members, groups and organizations and established that the garden would aim to address the issues of food security and community involvement.

 The Riley Park Community Garden is envisioned to create community space and social cohesion through participation, education and events.
-We promote food security by supporting neighbourhood organizations and charities with the food grown by our volunteers.
+They promote food security by supporting neighbourhood organizations and charities with the food grown by volunteers.

-The garden aims to bring our community members closer through education and community events.
-Beyond its immediate function as an inclusive gathering point, we want the community garden to reflect our core visions to improve food security, ecological sustainability and community development.
+The garden aims to bring community members closer through education and community events.
+Beyond its immediate function as an inclusive gathering point, the community garden’s goal is to reflect core visions to improve food security, ecological sustainability and community development.

-The community told us they want a garden based on commons design principles guided by the eight design principles for sustainable management of Common Pool Resources, developed by Nobel laureate Elinor Ostrom.
-This means that produce grown is given to the food programs serving those in need in our community; to support our food literacy activity; and then for community food celebrations.
+The community said they wanted a garden based on commons design principles guided by the eight design principles for sustainable management of Common Pool Resources, developed by Nobel laureate Elinor Ostrom.
+This means that produce grown is given to the food programs serving those in need in the community; to support food literacy activity; and then for community food celebrations.

 Beyond growing food, it is a place for neighbours to gather and connect.